thomasperson/riftehr/README.md

 | --- | --- |  --- |
 | 21 | Father | 25 |

 Other self reported family relations are often captured in an EHR.
-These links ill also be integrated into the families generated from the Emergency Contact Information.
+These links will also be integrated into the families generated from the Emergency Contact Information.